IronShield-Tech/types/README-crates.md

    *A stateless scraping & L7 DDoS protection solution optimized for performance, privacy, and accessibility*

-   Built with **Rust compiled**, IronShield integrates seamlessly with numerous CDN's and reverse proxies to provide blazingly fast scraping and DDoS protection.
+   Built with **Rust compiled to WebAssembly**, IronShield integrates seamlessly with numerous CDN's and reverse proxies to provide blazingly fast scraping and DDoS protection.
 IronShield is open source and **self-hostable**.

 </div>